-English Church Architecture -
+English Church Architecture.

-HILDERSHAM, Holy Trinity (TL 545 488) (August 2003)
+HILDERSHAM, Holy Trinity (TL 545 488),

-(Bedrock: Upper Cretaceous, Upper Chalk)
+(Bedrock: Upper Cretaceous, Upper Chalk.)

 Be that as it may, however, Holy Trinity church is not today important for its structure but for the way in which it exemplifies High Church art at the end of the nineteenth century.
 It is seen at its best in the elaborate stencilling and painting which cover the whole interior of the chancel, including the walls, roof, window splays and window tracery.
-(The N. side is shown above and right, and the S. side is illustrated in the first thumbnail below left.)
-The walls display an assortment of Biblical scenes linked by a rich floral patterning, while the roof is covered with white and gold stars, fleur-de-lys and other emblems, set on a green background.
-The work was carried out under the direction of the Rev. James Goodwin and his son Charles, who succeeded him as rector, who also paid for the elaborate metalwork and floor tiles, while most of the heavy stained glass appears to have been inserted later and/or at the expense of others.
-This is of precisely the type that has ruined so many mediaeval church interiors, as well as some Victorian ones, butt it fits harmoniously with the rest of the decoration here, and on this occasion at least, it is possible to appreciate it.
+(The N. side is shown in the two photographs at the top of the page, and the S. side is illustrated above left.)
+The walls display an assortment of Biblical scenes linked by a rich floral patterning, while the roof is covered with white and gold stars, fleur-de-lys and other emblems, set in a green background.
+The Rev. James Goodwin and his son Charles, who succeeded him as rector, paid for this work, as well as the elaborate metalwork and floor tiles, while most of the heavy stained glass, partly or all by Clayton & Bell, appears to have been inserted later at the expense of others.
+This is of precisely the type of glass that has ruined so many mediaeval church interiors, as well as some Victorian ones, but it fits harmoniously with the other here, and on this occasion at least, it is possible to appreciate it.